Introduction: A Cabin in the Woods

 I have always wanted to build a cabin in the woods, a getaway from the rat race.
 We bought our farm in 2001 and lived on it for about 4 years.
 We bought another house in a nearby town and moved there.
 We actually had our farm up for sale for about a year, but it was back around 2009 and the real estate market was flat.
 In 2011, my wife bought a 3 bedroom brick ranch house at a auction for $5000.00 We had it jack up off it's foundation and moved to our farm.
 We spent the next year rebuilding it (that is another story).
 We moved into it in 2012 and I have wanted to build our cabin ever since.

 Fast forward to summer of 2014.
 I spent about 3 months drawing up plans and eventually finalized on my current design.
 The cabin itself is 12' x 12' and has a 6' x 12' covered porch on the front of it.
 The cabin and porch roof is vaulted with a 8/12 roof pitch.

 I had a spot picked out to put the cabin back a year or so ago and in July of this year, I took my auger up and and tried to auger 12 holes.
 Being in middle Tennessee, it was Murphy's law (amazing how that damn Murphy always gets in the way during projects) that I hit rock at about 6" depth of drilling.
 I had to abandon that site and I took off with my track mounted motorized auger up through the woods looking for another spot.
 After a couple of days of drilling pilot holes, I finally found a place where I could auger down 36".
 So, I took my tractor and cleared all the underbrush off and started staking the cabin out.
-Here is my progress, which is still a work in progress:
+Here is my documented build progress.

 Note: All photos were taken using a Nikon D7000, a Nikon S9500 or a Galaxy Note 3....which ever one I had with me at the moment....